-Pre-requisite(s): Minimum of A- for the first semester and final average in World History or B+ in World History Honors, required standardized test scores as determined by the department, and departmental recommendation.
+Pre-requisite(s): B+ in World History Honors, required standardized test scores as determined by the department, and departmental recommendation.

 The purpose of this course is to develop the analytical skills and factual knowledge necessary to deal critically with the problems, content, and materials of European historic development.
 This is done by focusing on persistent themes and changes in history and by applying historical reasoning to seek solutions to contemporary problems.